bitcoin-wallet/bitcoin-wallet/README.md

-Welcome to _GroestlCoin Wallet_, a standalone GroestlCoin payment app for your Android device!
+Welcome to _Groestlcoin Wallet_, a standalone GroestlCoin payment app for your Android device!

 This project contains several sub-projects: